sidneyaquino/fiappostech-techchallenge-fastfood-springboot/README.md

 ## Prerequisites

 For this project you should to have basic konwledgement about:
-- Java and Springboot / Spring;
+- Java, Springboot and Spring Framework;
-- Http verbs, request and response;
+- Http verbs, status codes, request and response;
-- Basic knowledgement about request's parameters;
+- Request's parameters;
-- Basic knowledgement about SGDB;
+- SQL language fundation;
+- Docker and Kubernetes;
+- Git, Github and Linux.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>